huggingface/diffusers/CONTRIBUTING.md

 * Link to the model weights if they are available.

 If you are willing to contribute to the model yourself, let us know so we can best guide you.
-Also, don't forget tag the original author of the component (model, scheduler, pipeline, etc.) by GitHub handle if you can find it.
+Also, don't forget to tag the original author of the component (model, scheduler, pipeline, etc.) by GitHub handle if you can find it.

 You can open a request for a model/pipeline/scheduler [here](https://github.com/huggingface/diffusers/issues/new?assignees=&labels=New+model%2Fpipeline%2Fscheduler&template=new-model-addition.yml).